 Did You Know?

 Work to build an organic and natural audience interest in your content from the ground up.
-Make sure to take note of and to perfect your best practices that prove successful and video SEO can be a formidable traffic driver.
+Make sure to take note of and perfect your best practices that prove successful, and video SEO can be a formidable traffic driver.